 In Alderwood Park Health and Rehabilitation, 13.74% of Patients

 Measures the percentage of long-term patients who are demonstrating depressive symptoms.
 Some believe that this is a reasonable measure of quality of life.

 In Alderwood Park Health and Rehabilitation, 93.71% of Patients

 This datapoint is a measure of the percentage of long-term care patients that were given the pneumonia and flu vaccines.
 Respiratory viruses can be deadly for seniors, making these types of vaccines vital to patient safety.

 Residents Maintain Autonomy

-Measures the percent of long-term care residents who needed additional assistance with activities of daily living over time.
-Activities of daily living include activities such as moving around and continence.
+This is the percentage of residents who required more assistance with activities of daily living over time.

 Ability to Keep Residents Mobile